jay5598/WHSTechNotes/journal.md

 ---------------------------------------
 # March 17, 2025
 I often use my phone and play the game.
 The technology entertained me when I'm bored so I play games or watch videos.
+# March 18, 2025
+Make a Flappy game